 - Decide the most important brand keywords, and optimize your site to make sure they are ranked on the first page.

 - Use keyword research tools like Google Keyword Planner, SEMRush, and Ahrefs to determine your target non-branded keywords that are relevant to your industry.

 - Develop content pieces targeting these keywords, follow best inbound marketing practices. (internal link)

 - Promote your content via social media, influencer marketing, and other means

 In severe cases like dedicated hate sites and other serious defamatory attacks, you might need to investigate the attackers further.
 If necessary, get the help of professional online analysts to help investigate the identity of untraceable attackers.

 Cyber investigations can be difficult and expensive, but it might be necessary for difficult cases.
-If the attack is serious and threatening, it is wise to get the help of a professional digital marketer than making things worse by trying to do it on your own.
+If the attack is serious and threatening, it is wise to hire a professional digital marketing consultant for your B2B or SaaS company than making things worse by trying to do it on your own.

 Online reputation management (ORM) is no longer a luxury, but a necessity in this highly social digital world where everybody can share their voices.
 The bigger your brand or the more famous you are, the more defamatory attacks you’ll receive, that’s a fact we must acknowledge.

 By following the best practices we have shared above, as well as properly investigating the issues, you can better manage your online reputation, which can not only maintain the state of your business, but encourage growth.

 November 10, 2023